MemOS: A Memory OS for AI System

 HOW IT WORKS

-MemOS introduces MemReader, MemScheduler, MemLifecycle, MemOperator, and MemGovernance around MemCube units to unify plaintext, activation, and parameter memories as schedulable resources.
+MemOS centers on MemCube, MemScheduler, MemOperator, and MemLifecycle to unify plaintext, activation, and parameter memories under a single Memory API and governance layer.

-This OS-style design lets MemOS perform lifecycle-aware retrieval, fusion, and evolution that a plain context window or vanilla RAG pipeline cannot express or control.
+This unified memory hierarchy lets MemOS schedule, transform, and evolve memories in ways that a plain context window or ad hoc RAG pipeline cannot achieve.

 DIAGRAM